When Time Ran Out: Plot

-Hank and Kay go for a picnic on the beach to discuss their relationship.
-During their time together, the volcano erupts and most of the island's population are wiped out.
-Tiny and all of Hank's workers are killed in town when a tsunami generated by Mauna Lani's eruption suddenly strikes.
-Sam takes Mona and two of his "bar girls," Delores and Marsha, and escapes by car, while Hank and Kay rescue Nikki and some others at stables in the path of the eruption by helicopter.
-The only survivors are those at Shelby's hotel, ignoring a disaster that will surely come straight for them, as the volcano is spewing fireballs.
-Small fireballs land at the hotel, and Conti is burned and blinded by one of them, to Fendly's horror.
-Conti is told by the paramedics that the injury is superficial, and given time to heal, he will regain his eyesight.
-Some of the hotel guests panic and try to escape by stealing the helicopter, but it soon crashes, killing all those inside.
+Hank and Kay go for a picnic on the beach.
+While there, the volcano erupts and they flee by his helicopter.
+Hank's workers are killed by a tsunami generated by Mauna Nui's eruption.
+Sam takes Mona and two of his "bar girls," Delores and Marsha, and escapes by car, while Hank and Kay rescue in the helicopter Nikki and some others at a horse farm.
+At the hotel, guests panic and steal the helicopter, which is destroyed.
+Hank offers to take the guests to safety on the other side of the island, but Spengler insists the hotel is safe and most refuse.
+The volcano spews fireballs, which land at the hotel, and Conti is burned and blinded by one of them, to Fendly's horror.